ML Workflow on Cerebras

 Familiarize yourself with Cerebras ML workflow:

-Compile your code first on a CPU node without running it on the CS system.
+Compile your model first without running it on the CS system.
 With this approach, you can optimize your code for your specific CS system early on.
 Then use the compiled artifacts later when you run this network on the CS system and save time in your workflow.

 We recommend you read the Cerebras basics and run quickstart first.
 When you are ready, start your PyTorch to CS journey here.